You’re not alone if you use tobacco.

 - Medical Information Bureau (MIB) – a database of previous insurance applications

-5. Application Decision
+5. Life Insurance Application Decision is Made

-Based on your application, phone interview and database checks, you will receive a decision on your application – often quickly.
+Based on your application, phone interview, and database checks, you will receive a decision on your application – often quickly.

 Expect one of three decisions: